Rome is the ”Caput Mundi” (capital of the world), pizza and pasta. The city where the wine flows freely, the Eternal City of Rome.

-I’ve noticed that many vegan places in Europe offer too often falafels and vegan burgers and I definitely didn’t want that in Rome.
-I started looking for places that where not mentioned on HappyCow and where there would be no tourists.
-I wanted to immerse myself in the capital of pizzas and ice creams and wanted to eat out with the Italians as ”clean vegan” as possible.
+I’ve noticed that many vegan places in Europe often offer falafels and vegan burgers, and I didn’t want that in Rome.
+I started looking for places not mentioned on HappyCow and where there would be no tourists.
+I wanted to immerse myself in the capital of pizzas and ice creams and eat out with the Italians.

 When you arrive in Rome, you relax immediately.
 The weather, the beautiful and friendly people, filled terraces, delicious ice cream on every corner of the street.
 Delicious!

-Italy has a lot to offer for vegans, but also there are many gluten-free pastas and pizzas.
-I have not included those in my review.
-For two reasons.
+Italy has a lot to offer for vegans, but many gluten-free pasta and pizzas are also available.
+I have not included those in my review for two reasons.
 First, I wanted to avoid the tourists.
-I really wanted to ”taste” the Italian life.
-Secondly, I never eat pizzas or pastas Italian style.
-I can’t stand gluten very well and when it comes to carbohydrates I prefer the slow healthy ones.
-But in Rome, I looked for the most healthy (not gluten free) pizza.
-I just had to try this.
-Although this gave me a ”pizza baby belly” for about two days.
-It was worth it.
+I wanted to ”taste” the Italian life.
+Secondly, I looked for the most delicious vegan (not gluten-free) pizza.

-Also, I was looking for the best vegan ice cream, as low as possible in refined sugars.
-I went to the most famous ice cream salon, but found even better options for the healthy vegans during my trip.
+Also, I was looking for the best vegan ice cream.
+I went to the most famous ice cream salon but found even better options for healthy vegans during my trip.

-I really enjoyed my stay in Rome!
+I enjoyed my stay in Rome!
 The weather, the friendly people and delicious food!

 And I’ve walked a lot.
 European cities are made for walking.
-I hardly take the tram, bus or subway.
-It gives so much energy, is super healthy, but also ensured that I got to discover a lot of nice places without using the internet.
-Exploring is part of my travel reviews and made a visit to Rome so much more fun.
+I hardly take the tram, bus, or subway.
+It gives so much energy, is healthy, and ensures that I discover many lovely places without using the internet.
+Exploring is part of my travel reviews, and made a visit to Rome so much more fun.

 Then the food.
-I was expecting heavy, greasy food, many fast carbs and lots of cheese.
-Maybe not the best place for a review, but I was wrong.
-An explosion in the popularity in healthy living and the popularity of diets such as gluten free and veganism made sure Italy didn’t want to be left behind.
+I expected heavy, greasy food, many fast carbs, and lots of cheese, but I was wrong.
+An explosion in the popularity of healthy living and the popularity of diets such as gluten-free and veganism made sure Italy didn’t want to be left behind.

-Gluten free vegan options?
+Gluten-free, vegan options?
 Yes, that’s possible!
-The Italians are very well aware of the effect of gluten on our health.
-The gluten-free pastas and pizzas are becoming easier to find.
+Gluten-free pasta and pizzas are becoming easier to find.

-Vegan?
-Also in non-vegan restaurants you can often find a vegan option.
-The Italians love their vegetables in pasta, pizzas and as starters, so it’s very easy to add or let it replace for you.
-Delicious grilled vegetables like peppers, artichokes or zucchini?
-Yum!
+Also, in non-vegan restaurants, you can often find a vegan option.
+The Italians love their vegetables in pasta, pizzas, and as starters, so it’s easy to add or replace for you.
+An example would be delicious grilled vegetables like peppers, artichokes, or zucchini.

 Il Margutta RistorArte

-In a short time Il Margutta has become a meeting place for people looking for a plantbased healthy lifestyle, but also many local famous Italians (TV and fashion world) can be found here often.
-All surprised by the fact that even in a vegetarian / vegan restaurant it seems to be possible to eat delicious food.
+In a short time, Il Margutta has become a meeting place for people looking for a plant-based healthy lifestyle.
+Many local famous Italians (TV and fashion world) often eat here.
 The dishes are simple and have a Mediterranean influence.

-Once you open the menu you’ll read the philosophy first, “Relax at Margutta flat belly.”
-The dishes are based on FODMAP.
-This ensures, among other things, that you will not leave the restaurant feeling bloating.
-I ordered the Detox Menu, but there is also a Vegan Menu, soups and vegetable mixes (raw and cooked).
+Once you open the menu, you’ll read the philosophy first, “Relax at Margutta flat belly.”
+The dishes are FODMAP; this ensures, among other things, that you will not leave the restaurant feeling bloating.
+I ordered the Detox Menu, but there is also a Vegan Menu, soups, and vegetable mixes (raw and cooked).
 I found it a nice place to eat clean vegan.

 Via Margutta, 118, 00187 Roma, Italia

-Giacomelli is my favorite (although the pizzas are not gluten free).
-Giacomelli is a family business (including staff) and the pizzas are as thin as paper.
-I try to avoid gluten as much as possible and these pizzas were the perfect way if you want a real pizza, but as little as possible gluten.
-I went for the simple delicious pizza marinara.
+Giacomelli is my favorite.
+Giacomelli is a family business (including staff), and the pizzas are as thin as paper.
+I went for the simple, delicious pizza marinara.
 Delicious!
-All pizzas can be made in three sizes (small, medium or large).
-Quite unexpectedly the grilled veggies were delicious!
-Especially the artichoke, cabbage and peppers were really nice.
-Great to share or just to eat all by yourself.
-I made my own pizza with vegetables.
+There are three pizza sizes (small, medium, or large).
+Quite unexpectedly, the grilled veggies were delicious!
+Especially the artichoke, cabbage, and peppers were nice.
+Great to share or to eat all by yourself.
+I made my pizza with vegetables.
 The other dishes seem to be delicious as well!

-What is also very nice about Giacomelli is the fact that you will not find tourists here.
-Giacomelli does not even have a website (not that I could find).
+What is also very lovely about Giacomelli is that you will not find tourists here.
+Giacomelli doesn’t even have a website (not that I could find).

 Via Emilio Faà di Bruno, 25 00195 Roma

-Oh, did I look forward to visit Giolitti.
-Ben Stiller, the pope, Owen Wilson … everyone loves Giolitti 😉 Vegan or not, everyone is raving about the ice creams of Giolitti.
-So I was not surprised that it was very busy inside.
-Huge lines at any time of the day, curtly staff that will finish your order before you can even think about your order.
-Of course I’ve only tried the vegan options and although I expected a huge vegan sugarbomb, I must say that the taste was very pure.
-I was really impressed.
-Until I tried the taste ” dark chocolate ”.
-I get goose bumps just thinking about it.
-Not kidding.
+I looked forward to visiting Giolitti.
+Ben Stiller, the pope, Owen Wilson … everyone is raving about the ice creams of Giolitti.
+So I was not surprised that it was hectic inside.
+Huge lines at any time of the day, curtly staff that will finish your order before you can decide what you actually want to order.
+Of course, I’ve only tried the vegan options, and although I expected a huge vegan sugar bomb, I must say that the taste was very pure.
+I was impressed.
+Until I tried the ”dark chocolate”.
 Oh.
 My.
 Goodness.
-If you can eat this without making sounds of pleasure, you do not know what good ice cream is about.
-I just can’t describe it.
+You can’t eat this without making sounds of pleasure.
+I can’t describe it.
 It’s so pure.
-Really dark chocolate, but not bitter, heavy or sticky.
-How do they do this?
-I often think about this ice cream and it’s my dream to make this one myself.
+Dark chocolate, but not bitter, heavy, or sticky.

 Via Uffici del Vicario, 40 – 00186 Roma